Queen Valley Mule Ranch Saddle Review

-This is a no brainer.
+This is a no-brainer.
 By “comfortable for the mule”, I mean it fits your mule.
-I’ve already explained what, technically, that means – straighter bars and designed for the piston action mule shoulder movement.
+I’ve already explained what, technically, that means – straighter bars designed for the piston action mule shoulder movement.

-While some saddle manufactures might say they build a mule saddle, make sure it’s really a mule saddle.
+While some saddle manufacturers might say they build a mule saddle, make sure it’s really a mule saddle.
 A saddle with straight bars doesn’t necessarily make it a mule saddle.